viascience/nftscan/README.md

+Flask has been chosen as API because it is lightweight.
+Other APIs could be used, but are not recommended.

 1. Please create a new directory in the root directory with the name of the service.
 2. The directory will need:
-    1. app_files directory with a flask API.
+    1. app_files directory with a Flask API.
-    2. Dockerfile running flask as the last step: `CMD ["flask", "run", "-h", "0.0.0.0", "--port=5001"]`
+    2. Dockerfile running Flask as the last step: `CMD ["flask", "run", "-h", "0.0.0.0", "--port=5001"]`
-    3. Note: It can be used any of the other services as a template, but don't forget to add your specific business logic to call your algorithm.
+    3. *Note: Any of the services can be used as a template, but don't forget to add your specific  logic to call your algorithm!*
-3. Add the service to the docker-compose.yml under nftscan:
+3. Add the service to the docker-compose.yml in the nftscan directory:

 ```